Division 1 of Part 7, Occupational Health and Safety Act 2004

 The OHS Act provides the right for every Victorian employee to be represented on health and safety matters to their direct employer.
 This means that the employees of contractors may negotiate DWGs and elect HSRs in relation to their interactions on health and safety with their direct employer.

-In addition, where contractors and their employees are working in other workplaces (such as the 'host' workplace for labour hire employees), if the workplace parties have agreed, they may also take concerns about health and safety matters to the HSRs in that workplace for representation to the host employer who has a duty to ensure the health and safety of every person in that workplace.
+In addition, where contractors and their employees are working in other workplaces, if the workplace parties have agreed, they may also take concerns about health and safety matters to the HSRs in that workplace for representation to the employer at the other workplace who has a duty to ensure the health and safety of every person in that workplace.

 Establishing and negotiating DWGs in a multiple employer situation

 A DWG may consist of employees of more than one employer at one or more workplaces if all the parties agree.